Greenway Health: SuccessEHS

-SuccessEHS, Inc., was founded in 1995 in Birmingham, Alabama, as a vendor of EHR and practice management solutions with integrated medical billing services.
+SuccessEHS, Inc., was founded in 1995 in Birmingham, Alabama, as a vendor of EHR and practice management software with integrated medical billing services.

 Greenway Medical Technologies

 Greenway Medical Technologies, founded in 1999, was an EHR vendor offering a flagship suite of HIT products known as PrimeSUITE.
 Greenway Medical Technologies had an initial public offering on Feb.
 2, 2012, but was taken private again in November 2013 when Vista Equity Partners fully acquired Greenway Medical and combined it with Vitera and SuccessEHS, rebranding them as Greenway Health.

 Ransomware Attack

 In April 2017, approximately 400 users were unable to access patient records for about three weeks due to a ransomware attack on Greenway's systems.
 The company announced that the problem had been fixed on May 12, 2017.

 Office Closures

 In October 2017, Greenway announced the closure of its offices in Atlanta, Birmingham, and Lake Mary, Florida.
 Numerous layoffs were made at the company's Carrollton, Georgia, office.
 A total of 120 employees at the Atlanta and Carrollton locations were affected by the closures, which were completed by the end of January 2018.
 The closures were in an effort to unify operations in the Tampa office, thus making Tampa the new headquarters location.
 Many of the impacted employees were given the opportunity to relocate to one of the three remaining offices.